Fox News Contributor: Rudy Giuliani Is ‘Transparently Corrupt’

 Tarlov, meanwhile, noted that Giuliani regularly goes on TV and “confesses to the things he’s been accused of,” prompting Kurtz to assert that this shows Giuliani is just being “transparent.”

-“He’s transparently corrupt, yes,” Tarlov replied.
+“He’s transparently corrupt, yes,” Tarlov retorted.
 “And the president’s personal lawyer has no business doing this.”

 “It is important that it was a central plank of the Intel Committee hearings where Adam Schiff was overseeing and the conversations we’re having about Marie Yovanovitch about there being a formal foreign policy channel and then a backchannel that Rudy Giuliani was running, which is wholly inappropriate,” she added.
 “He’s not a government employee, he is a personal fixer for the president.”